 What is the Service Charge?

-The service charge is an 18% fee which serves to cover administration and coordination costs associated with the event.
+The service charge is an 18% fee that serves to cover administration and coordination costs associated with the event.
 No portion of this fee goes to the wait staff in the form of a gratuity.

 Is gratuity included?